0verread/smart-commit/README.md

 # smart-commit
 A python CLI tool to generate git commit messages using [OpenAI](https://openai.com/blog/openai-codex/)

-> This project is under development.
+> This project is under active development.

 ## How to use it